Common options

 InstanceSelector

-The spec.instanceSelectors field is used to tell the operator which Grafana instance the resource applies to.
+The spec.instanceSelectors field tells the operator which Grafana instance the resource applies to.

 It’s a regular Kubernetes label selector and for example used in deployments.